Our Mission, Vision, & Story

 "As they fly, the starlings in a murmuration seem to be connected together.
 They twist and turn and change direction at a moment's notice...Scientists believe murmurations are similar to other systems, such as crystals forming, avalanches, metals becoming magnetized and liquids turning to gases.
 These systems are 'on the edge,' which means they're ready to be completely transformed in an instant...Regardless of the size of the murmuration, all the birds seem to be connected to the same network."

-The idea of an interconnected network is important to us — like a synaptic net, like a dance, like a gymnastic pyramid
+The idea of an interconnected network is important to us — like a synaptic net, a dance, or a gymnastic pyramid

 The idea of following each other and not orienting around a leader is also important to us: